gcastillo-ucsd/kloudspeaker/Client-API.md

         // handle error
     });

-## Session
+## kloudspeaker/session

-Current session can be retrieved from `kloudspeaker.session`.
-It has following attributes:
+Current session can be retrieved from session module with function "get".
+This function returns the active session object, or false if no session is active.

+Session object has following attributes:

 * `id`: session id
 * `user`: session user (false if not logged in)